Menu

 There are stories of disputes between Ruadhán and Brendan of Clonfert, who set up a monastery near to Ruadhan’s, but when the monks of Lorrha protested, Brendan and his monks decided to move on.

-There is another tale that Ruadhán cursed the kings of Tara and their high places were abandoned and their influence ended.
-Despite the evidence of these conflicts, Ruadhán was highly regarded.
-His monastery was said to have had 150 monks with a reputation for prayer and manual labour.
+There is a tale that Ruadhán cursed the kings of Tara for not respecting the right of sanctuary and their high places were abandoned and their influence ended.

-Another legend has Ruadhán giving his own two chariot-horses as alms to lepers, two stags coming from a wood to draw his chariot in their place.
+Ruadhán gave his own two chariot-horses as alms to lepers, two stags coming from a wood to draw his chariot in their place.

 Several of the other miracles attributed to him involve healing the sick and raising from the dead people who were recently deceased.